 Celebrating National HSI Week

-As of fall 2018, Cal Lutheran’s undergraduate Latina/o student population is over 32 percent, closer to California’s 39 percent Hispanic population.
+As of fall 2018, Cal Lutheran’s undergraduate Latinx student population is over 32 percent, closer to California’s 39 percent Latinx population.
 Additionally, we have increased diversity within our faculty.
 The percent of faculty of color on our campus has reached 22 percent.

 In 2016, we qualified for and were awarded a Title III STEM and Articulation grant totaling $4.63 million in support of our ALLIES in STEM project.
 We also received a HSI STEM Title III grant in collaboration with Oxnard College totaling $1.5 million.
 Both grants support all students through resources and services intended to increase success in STEM-related majors and courses.

-of our undergraduate student population is Latina/o as of fall 2018
+of our undergraduate student population is Latinx as of fall 2018

 In addition to the HSI grants that Cal Lutheran has been awarded, we have improved community outreach and programming.
 For example, campus tours are now offered in Spanish, several pages of the Cal Lutheran website are available in Spanish, and New Student Orientation added programming specifically for students who are the first in their families to attend college.
 Over the summer, 37 students participated in our second ALLIES in STEM Academy, interacting with faculty and staff and, most importantly, making Cal Lutheran their home.